-Gum disease is fairly common, with around 47.2% of American adults having some form of periodontitis.
+Gum disease is common, with a likely 47.2% of American adults having some form.

 Have you ever wondered how you get gum disease?
-Is gum disease contagious so you can catch it by kissing or sharing a drink with someone?
+Is gum disease contagious?
+Can you catch it by kissing or sharing a drink with someone?
 Or is it hereditary and your parents have doomed (or spared) you from the ravages of gingivitis?

 Let’s find out.

-First of all, it’s important to understand what gum disease is and how it occurs.
-Symptoms of gum disease (or gingivitis) include swelling, inflammation, and sensitivity in the gums.
+First of all, it’s important to understand what gum disease is and what triggers it.
+Symptoms of gum disease (or gingivitis) include puffiness, inflammation (redness), and sensitivity in the gums.
 You may experience bleeding gums when flossing or brushing and the condition can become painful if not treated.
 Bad breath (you may have to ask someone) or a bad taste in your mouth are also common signs.

-Gum disease is caused by bad bacteria thriving in your mouth.
-Sticky plaque and hard tartar can form on your teeth if you don’t regularly clean them.
-These substances provide a safe place for the bacteria to sit on your teeth for a long period of time and prosper, all while damaging teeth and gums.
+Gum disease is caused by too many bad bacteria thriving and multiplying in your mouth.
+Sticky plaque and later, hard tartar can form on your teeth if you don’t regularly clean them.
+These substances provide a safe place for these bacteria to sit on your teeth for a long period of time and prosper, all while damaging teeth and gums.

 This is why people with poor oral hygiene routines are at higher risk of gum disease.
-Genetic factors as well as your immune system have an effect as well.
+Genetic factors as well as the state of your immune system have an effect as well.

-If gum disease is left untreated it can develop into periodontal disease and eventually lead to tooth loss.
+If gum disease is left untreated it can develop into periodontal disease which can eventually lead to tooth loss.

-There are over 6 billion bacteria, including 700 different species of oral bacteria.
-Some of these bacteria are helpful for promoting oral health and keeping your teeth strong.
+Living in your mouth are over 6 billion bacteria, including some 700 different species of oral bacteria.
+Many of these bacteria are helpful for promoting oral health and keeping your teeth strong.
 Many more are free-riders but don’t do any harm.
 Unfortunately, a small number of strains of bacteria can cause gingivitis, cavities and other oral health issues.

 These disease-producing bacteria (also called pathogenic bacteria) include ones with delightful names such as A. actinomycetemcomitans, P. gingivalis, P. intermedia, and B. forsythus, among many others.
 You will note that gingivalis uses the same root, gingiva, which means gums, as gingivitis.
 This tells you these are gum-attacking bacteria.